Changecoins/http-client/CHAGELOG.md

 This changelog references the relevant changes (bug and security fixes) done in 1.0.2 minor version.

+v1.0.9 (09.05.2025)
+ 1. Apply signing middleware for each multiple requests (bugfix).

 v1.0.8 (18.05.2022)
  1. Added Makefile.
  2. Updated **UserDataDto**.
 The `optional` field has been removed, and a couple of new ones have been added.